The Big Boss Tour

 The Big Boss World Tour was a concert tour by reggaeton singer Daddy Yankee to promote his album El Cartel: The Big Boss.
 This was his second arena tour in the United States and his first official world tour.
-The tour started in Agust 24, 2007 at the Coliseo de Puerto Rico and was expected to end on December 8, 2007 in Cali's Estadio Pascual Guerrero.
+The tour started on August 24, 2007, at the Coliseo de Puerto Rico and was expected to end on December 8, 2007, in Cali's Estadio Pascual Guerrero.
 However, due to the success of his soundtrack Talento de Barrio, more dates were added and the tour extended to 2008.

 Background

 Barrio Fino become the best selling reggaeton album of all time selling more than three million copies worldwide and was one of the few albums in Spanish to sell more than one million copies in the United States.
 After his Barrio Fino World Tour was concluded, he started to work on his next album.
 On April 16, 2007, MTV and Billboard announced the dates of the arena tour in the United States and mentioned that he would also perform 20-plus concerts in Mexico and South America through early December.
 In those markets, he would play both arenas and 30,000 to 40,000-capacity stadiums.
 Initial plans of the tour was to visited 15 countries and 40 cities in Latin America by the end of 2007.
 However, this plans wasn't materialized due unknown reasons.